learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 result.summary()
 ```

-Most of this should be fairly familiar to you: importing data with pandas, initializing a regression object, and calling the fit method of that object.
-However, step 2 warrants a slightly more in-depth explanation.
+Most of this should be fairly familiar to you; importing data with Pandas, initializing a regression object, and calling the fit method of that object.
+However, step 2 warrants a slightly more in depth explanation.

-The `dmatrices()` method above mirrors the R languages syntax.
-The first parameter is a string representing the conceptual formula for our model.
-Afterward, we pass the DataFrame where the data is stored, as well as an optional parameter for the format in which you would like the data returned.
-The general pattern for defining the formula string is: `y_feature_name ~ x_feature1_name + x_feature2_name + ... + x_featuren_name`.
-You should also notice that two of the x features, Race and Sex, are wrapped in `C()`.
-This indicates that these variables are *categorical*, meaning that dummy variables need to be created in order to convert them to numerical quantities.
+Recall that we fit the salary data using `Race`, `Sex`, and `Age`.
+Since `Race` and `Sex` are categorical, we converted them to dummy variables using the `get_dummies()` method.
+The ```get_dummies()``` method will only convert `object` and `category` data types to dummy variables so it is safe to pass `Ages`.
+Note that we also passed two additional arguments, ```drop_first=True``` and ```dtype=float```.
+The ```drop_first=True``` argument removes the first level for each categorical variable and the ```dtype=float``` argument converts the data type of all of the dummy variables to float.
+The data must be float in order to obtain accurate statistical results from statsmodel.
 Finally, note that y itself returns a pandas DataFrame with two columns as y itself was originally a categorical variable.
 With that, it's time to try and define a logistic regression model on your own!

 ## Your Turn - Step 1: Import the Data